-In Trinity Term, the focus is on essay writing.
-Alongside essays, students will continue work on the Manual up to lesson 20.
-Extracts from a range of texts will be read and knowledge of literary Tibetan grammar further developed.
-Weekly essays will be written on various aspects of Tibetan history and civilisation, based on prescribed readings.
-Submission of the essay will be followed by a tutorial which will involve discussing the sources, the content and the issues raised by the topic.
-Students should start thinking about the topic of their MPhil thesis this term and discuss their ideas with their supervisor.
+In Trinity Term, students will continue work on the Manual up to lesson 20.
+Extracts from a range of texts will be read and knowledge of grammar further developed.
+Students will also take a series of tutorials on aspects of Tibetan history and civilisation, covering various themes in history, literature, religion, politics, and anthropology.
+Each tutorial will involve reading prescribed secondary works and preparing an essay or a presentation.
+Discussions with the supervisor concerning the content and structure of the thesis should start this term.

-The long summer vacation should be used to visit Tibetan-speaking communities (either in Tibet or in South Asia), and/or to attend a Tibetan language summer school to develop their language skills.
+Students will be encouraged to use the long summer vacation to visit Tibetan-speaking communities (either in Tibet or in South Asia) or attend a Tibetan language summer school to develop their language skills.
 They should also begin work on their thesis.
 An extended essay of max.
 5000 words is likely to be due at the end of the summer vacations.
 This essay will be marked and will count towards the final examination.